EdgeApp/edge-push-server/README.md

 This server sends push notifications to Edge client apps.
 It contains an HTTP server that clients can use to register for notifications, and a background process that checks for price changes and actually sends the messages.

+The docs folder has can find [an example of how to use the v2 API](./docs/demo.ts).

 ## Setup

 This server requires a working copies of Node.js, Yarn, PM2, and CouchDB.
 We also recommend using Caddy to terminate SSL connections.